What is a Notice of Disagreement (NOD)?

 The paperwork to file your notice comes with your decision letter from the VA.
-The process for filing a NOD has strict rules you must follow to receive a favorable outcome.
+The process for filing an NOD has strict rules you must follow to receive a favorable outcome.
+Additionally, the Notice of Disagreement process changes entirely under Appeals Reform.
 A veterans disability attorney from Chisholm Chisholm & Kilpatrick LTD can help you build the strongest possible case.
 Call today for a consultation: 401-331-6300.

-To submit a NOD, you must fill out VA Form 21-0958.
-The VA will include this form when it sends you its decision on your claim.
+To submit a Notice of Disagreement in the Legacy Appeals system, you must fill out VA Form 21-0958.
+VA will include this form when it sends you its decision on your claim.
 The form asks for a lot of information, and how you fill it out can greatly affect your chance of a decision reversal.
-An attorney from Chisholm Chisholm & Kilpatrick LTD can walk you through the process and ensure your NOD is effective.
+An attorney from Chisholm Chisholm & Kilpatrick LTD can walk you through the process and ensure your Notice of Disagreement is effective.

-Your NOD form is personalized to your specific claim.
+Your Notice of Disagreement form is personalized to your specific claim.
 It includes blocks for each medical condition for which you applied and on which you received a rating decision.
 You can disagree with your decision or rating on more than one injury or illness.

 Perhaps you filed a claim for both a knee injury and a chronic back condition.
-The VA rendered a favorable decision on your knee injury but denied your claim for your back condition.
-In this situation, you would fill out only the block on the NOD form that corresponds with your back condition.
+VA rendered a favorable decision on your knee injury but denied your claim for your back condition.
+In this situation, you would fill out only the block on the Notice of Disagreement form that corresponds with your back condition.

-It is important to read your decision from the VA thoroughly before filling out a NOD.
-You need to understand the rationale behind the VA’s decision before you can effectively counter it with your own argument.
-The VA often writes its claim decisions in unclear language that leaves room for interpretation, buried under pages of legalese.
+It is important to read your decision from VA thoroughly before filling out an Notice of Disagreement.
+You need to understand the rationale behind VA’s decision before you can effectively counter it with your own argument.
+VA often writes its claim decisions in unclear language that leaves room for interpretation, buried under pages of legalese.
 We can help you cut through it and respond with a winning argument.

-What information should I include on a NOD?
+What information should I include on a Notice of Disagreement?

-An effective NOD features several pieces of information, all explained clearly and thoroughly.
+An effective Notice of Disagreement features several pieces of information, all explained clearly and thoroughly.
 The first is the specific medical condition or conditions in question.
 Next, you must let the VA know on which grounds you disagree with its decision.

 Your claim decision features three areas with which you can disagree.
 These are whether your condition is service related, the effective date of your award, and the evaluation of your disability.

-The VA should cover secondary injuries that stem from service-connected primary injuries.
+VA should cover secondary injuries that stem from service-connected primary injuries.
 But sometimes it denies such claims or awards a smaller amount than deserved.
-Our attorneys can help you put together a strong NOD to fight for your award.
+Our attorneys can help you put together a strong Notice of Disagreement to fight for your award.